2026 Commonwealth Games: Mascot

 The official mascot for the 2026 Commonwealth Games was scheduled to be unveiled on 23 July 2025, marking exactly one year until the start of the Games.
 The mascot was designed by schoolchildren across Scotland, encouraging creativity and youth participation in the lead-up to the international sporting event.
 Ahead of the announcement, promotional efforts included a light-hearted video released on 9 July 2025 featuring Clyde, the popular thistle mascot of the 2014 Commonwealth Games held in Glasgow.

-On 23 July 2025 the mascot of the games was announcement as Finnie, a Glaswegian unicorn.
+On 23 July 2025 the mascot of the games was announced as Finnie, a Glaswegian unicorn.
 She is named after the city's Finnieston Crane and sports a traffic cone as her horn, referencing the custom of putting a traffic cone on Glasgow's Duke of Wellington statue.
-The unicorn is Scotland's national animal and supporter of the royal coat of arms of Scotland.
+The unicorn is Scotland's national animal and a supporter of the royal coat of arms of Scotland.

 Ambassadors

 Scotland's reigning 10,000m Commonwealth Champion, Eilish McColgan, was announced as the first official Games Ambassador for the Glasgow 2026 Commonwealth Games on 21 July 2025.
 Weightlifter Emily Campbell, gymnast Jake Jarman, wheelchair basketball player Robyn Love and swimmer Duncan Scott were all subsequently announced as Ambassadors.